Skip to content

 James Hamilton's presentation about AWS infrastructure

-AWS services are local or very few are global:
+AWS services are local with very few are global:

 • EC2 is a regional service.
-Region-scoped services come with availabiltiy and resiliency.
+Region-scoped services come with availability and resiliency.

 • IAM is a global service.

-AWS Local Zone location is an extension of an AWS Region where we can run latency sensitive applications in geography, in large population density, close to the end-users.
-We can extend any VPC from the parent AWS Region into Local Zones.
+AWS Local Zone location is an extension of an AWS Region where users can run latency sensitive applications in geography, in large population density, close to the end-users (Los Angeles local zone).
+Enterprises can extend any VPC from the parent AWS Region into Local Zones.
 Local Zones have their own connections to the internet and support AWS Direct Connect.

 AWS Wavelength enables developers to build applications that deliver single-digit millisecond latencies to mobile devices and end-users.
 AWS compute and storage services are deployed within the telecommunications providers’ data centers at the edge of the 5G networks, and seamlessly access the breadth of AWS services in the region.

-Choose an AWS region, depending of the requirements such as:
+Choose an AWS region, depending of the requirements:

 Availability and reliability

-Be sure to get clear agreement on following definitions:
+Be sure to get clear agreement on the following definitions:

 • Fault Tolerant: characteristic for a system to stay operational even if some of its component fails.